sous-chefs/docker/README.md

 ## docker_installation_package

 The `docker_installation_package` resource uses the system package manager to install Docker.
 It relies on the pre-configuration of the system's package repositories.
-The `chef-yum-docker` and `chef-apt-docker` Supermarket cookbooks are used to do this in test-kitchen.
+The `chef-yum-docker` and `chef-apt-docker` Supermarket cookbooks can be used to use Docker's own repositories.

 **_This is the recommended production installation method._**